Dun Mountain Railway (1862-1907)

 At strategic intervals along the railway The Dun Mountain Company had a number of “houses”.
 Third House (660 metres altitude), at Wairoa Saddle as it was then known, was halfway between Brook Street and the mines and included a wooden two-storeyed stable.
 The houses, initially probably construction depots, were later used for maintenance purposes and shelter for the railway workers.
 Many men who built the railway were unemployed goldminers, no doubt accustomed to tent-camp life and hard work.
 In total, around 200 workmen were involved in the construction of the railway, which was completed in less than a year using picks, shovels and wheelbarrows.

-The converging tracks of earlier prospecting tracks – a railway route laid out by the Dun Mountain Company manager, Thomas Hacket, and a cartage track known as the Bullock Track – met the railway line at Junction Saddle (682m).
+The converging tracks of earlier prospecting lines – a railway route laid out by the Dun Mountain Company manager, Thomas Hacket, and a cartage track known as the Bullock Track – met the railway line at Junction Saddle (682m).
 The tracks that preceded railway construction accessed copper mines in Travers Gully on the eastern side of Wooded Peak.
-An early prospectors hut sat on the saddle but became redundant when Third House (660m) and Fourth House (810m) were built.
+An early prospector's hut sat on the saddle but became redundant when Third House (660m) and Fourth House (810m) were built.
 Between Junction Saddle and Fourth House are several historic features including a major cutting through a sandstone spur, sandstone quarries, stone work, sleepers with dog spikes and bolts and a lime kiln and quarry that operated beside the railway.

 Throughout the four-year life of the railway, mining was a stop-start affair due to fluctuating chromite returns.
 To keep the railway operating the company diversified into selling firewood, timber, gravel, flagstones and lime.
 The site of the company’s lime kiln is shortly before Fourth House and is marked with a post.
 Lime was quarried from a belt of Wooded Peak Limestone.
 It was used as a mortar and fertiliser.
 Price and demand fluctuated in response to the building trade and competition from the lime works sited at Port Nelson.
-The Dun lime works were still in operating after chromite mining finally ended in 1866 but by 1870 wagons could no longer access the upper part of the incline and the kiln closed.
+The Dun lime works were still operating after chromite mining finally ended in 1866 but by 1870 wagons could no longer access the upper part of the incline and the kiln closed.

 The Dun Mountain Railway terminus (875m) was sited about 230 metres west of Windy Point where chromite was mined from the hillside above and loaded into wagons.
 Prospecting for minerals was carried out above and below the railway bench between Coppermine Saddle and Windy Point.
-Windy Point (845m) was originally known as Coads Point after Stephen Coad, who, in 1862, opened out a weak zone of mineralisation down-slope of the point for The Dun Mountain Company.
+Windy Point (845m) was originally known as Coads Point after Stephen Coad, who, in 1862, opened out a weak zone of mineralisation down-slope of the point for the Dun Mountain Company.
 Nearby Coads Creek retains his name.

 Sources used in this story